tox-dev/tox/docs/user_guide.rst

   environment under :ref:`base_python`,  if the environment targets CPython 3.10 it will be ``.pkg-cpython310`` or for PyPy 3.9 it will be ``.pkg-pypy39``).

-For pure python projects (non C-Extension ones) it's recommended to set :ref:`wheel_build_env` to the same as the :ref:`package_env`.
+For pure Python projects (non C-Extension ones) it's recommended to set :ref:`wheel_build_env` to the same as the :ref:`package_env`.
 This way you'll build the wheel once and install the same wheel for all tox environments.

 Advanced features